major/toyota-inventory/README.md

 # toyota-inventory

 Tracking inventory of Toyota 4Runner vehicles.
-This data is best viewd in [FlatGitHub](https://flatgithub.com/major/toyota-inventory?filename=vehicles.json).
+This data is best viewed in [FlatGitHub](https://flatgithub.com/major/toyota-inventory?filename=vehicles.json).

 _Not affiliated with Toyota in any way._